If you’ve been considering a new career or starting a side hustle to earn some extra money, you may have thought about

 The first thing you have to do if you want to sell houses is get your real estate license.
 Go to the website for your state’s Department of Real Estate or Bureau of Real Estate and find a list of approved online or in-person real estate courses.
 Some people prefer the flexibility of online classes while others focus better out of the house in a classroom.
 Either way, you can count on studying for at least several months and up to year.

 New real estate agents almost always work under the supervision of a broker.
 Real estate brokers offer agents marketing support and legal protections.
-When deciding where to hang your hat, interview at at least three different brokerages in order to get a feeling of how they work.
+When deciding where to hang your hat, interview at least three different brokerages in order to get a feeling for how they work.

 Even though you’ll be working under the umbrella of a broker, real estate agents are independent contractors.
 You may put Coldwell Banker or RE/Max on your business card, but you have to buy those business cards yourselves.
 Other common expenses include sale signs, open house signs, and a basic website.